Event: Sevenoaks Rugby - 17th Annual Schools Tag Rugby Event

 Food and drink

-There will be food and drink available to purchase outside the Clubhouse.
+There will be food and drink available to purchase in the Clubhouse.

 Ultimately, the Festival is all about competitive fun.
 First and foremost, the players should enjoy themselves in this competitive event.

 Once again, welcome to the event.
 We hope you, your pupils and their Parents / Supporters enjoy the Event.

 Tournament Q&A: If you have any questions, please have a look at the Q&A blog here.